NASA climate research scientist wins World Food Prize

 The research organization she founded, AgMIP, develops adaptation packages, which could include the use of more drought-tolerant seeds and improved water management practices.
 In Bangladesh the group is working with rice farmers to develop new practices for managing rice paddies to reduce the significant release of methane produced by the existing process.

 She said even the largest agribusiness corporations have shown a willingness to listen.
-She said some models colleagues have developed show how businesses could be effected by climate change and how they too have a role to play in reversing impact on climate.
+She said some models colleagues have developed show how businesses could be affected by climate change and how they too have a role to play in reversing the impact on climate.

 “It’s really a global partnership of all the global food system to come together to restrain climate change and maintain the food security for the planet,” she said.